a-v-medvedev/mpi-benchmarks/README.md

 ### Setting up the topology options

 The topology and its parameters are defined for each benchmark separately.
-The command line (or equivalent YAML-file) option is: `-BENCH_params`, where `BENHCH` stands for one of the short benchmark names: `pt2pt`, `na2a`, `rma_pt2pt`, `allreduce`.
+The command line (or equivalent YAML-file) option is: `-BENCH_params`, where `BENCH` stands for one of the short benchmark names: `pt2pt`, `na2a`, `rma_pt2pt`, `allreduce`.
 The parameter values for these options are the list of definitions in the form: `keyword=value:keyword=value:...`, where the keyword is either `topology` to denote the communication topology or the parameter names for a selected topology.
 For example:

 * Option: `-pt2pt_params topology=ping-pong:stride=1:bidirectional=false` sets up the `ping-pong` pairwise topology for both `sync_pt2pt` and `async_pt2pt` benchmarks, and defines the parameters of it
 * Option: `-allreduce_params topology=split:combination=split:nparts=2` sets up the `split` topology for both `sync_allreduce` and `async_allreduce` benchmarks.